ozroc/pushjet-py/readme.rst

         print message.title
         print message.message

-For information on all the properties of the classes, and on how to use custom API instances, once again see the `documentation <#>`__.
+For information on all the properties of the classes, and on how to use custom API instances, once again see the `documentation <http://pushjet.readthedocs.io/>`__.

 Contact
 =======

-If there's a feature you're missing or a bug you've found in ``pushjet``, open an issue here on GitHub.
+If there's a feature you're missing or a bug you've found in ``pushjet``, `open an issue on GitHub <https://github.com/obskyr/pushjet-py/issues/new>`__.
 If you've got a question - or there's anything you'd like to talk about at all, really - you can reach me via:

 * `Twitter (@obskyr) <https://twitter.com/obskyr>`__
 * `E-mail <mailto:powpowd@gmail.com>`__